HexDecimal/python-tcod-ecs/README.md

 - Entities can have one instance of a type, or multiple instances of a type using a hashable tag to differentiate them.
 - Entity relationships are supported, either as many-to-many or many-to-one relationships.
 - ECS Queries can be made to fetch entities having a combination of components/tags/relations or excluding such.
-- The ECS World object can be serialized with Python's pickle module for easy storage.
+- The ECS Registry object can be serialized with Python's pickle module for easy storage.

 A lightweight version which implements only the entity-component framework exists called [tcod-ec](https://pypi.org/project/tcod-ec/).
 `tcod-ec` was geared towards a dynamic-typed-dict style of syntax and is missing a lot of important features such as queries and named components.